SkunkApe1/SkunkApe1.github.io/index.md

 ---

 ## **Code Review**
-The following section are hyperlinks link to the code review performed for each of the original code used in the three artifacts. *It should be noted that you must download the .mp4 files to listen*
+The following section are hyperlinks link to the code review performed for each of the original code used in the three artifacts. *It should be noted that you must download the .mp4 files to listen.*

+###### Background:
+I wanted to perform a code review so that I could gain an encompassing picture of what I was working with.
+The following code review was instrumental in ensuring that I knew what needed to be enhanced.
+I was able to quickly ascertain what gaps I had in my code and what improvements could be made.

 Part 1: Software Design and Engineering
 - Download and Listen [Code Review 1 - OriginalContact.java and OriginalContactService.java](https://github.com/SkunkApe1/SkunkApe1.github.io/blob/main/CS499%20Section%201%20Final.mp4)